 INITIAL LTV (%)

 |> 15 yrs||> 90.00||Life of Loan|

 For some FHA loans only, you will pay mortgage insurance premiums until the loan is paid-off in full.
-This can be as long as 30 years or as few as 1-2 years, such as would be the case if you refinanced your FHA mortgage.
+This can be as long as 30 years or as few as 1-2 years, if you choose to cancel your FHA MIP with a refinance.

-The FHA-backed mortgage remains an important part of today's U.S. housing market.
-Along with its low downpayment guidelines, mortgage rates for an FHA loan are often low, too.
+The FHA-backed mortgage remains an important part of today’s U.S. housing market.
+Along with its low downpayment guidelines, FHA mortgage rates are often low, too.

 Compare today’s FHA mortgage rates and see for how much home you qualify.
 Complimentary rate quotes are available online at no cost, with no obligation to proceed, and with no social security number required to get started.Time to make a move?
 Let us find the right mortgage for you